Phase Two: Cabora Bassa to Kariba Dam and beyond.

 2. There would have to be agreement, similar in content, to the Beira Corridor with taxation concessions from all involved countries in consideration of the substantial increase in export revenue by the provision of a low cost transportation system.
 (It would be counterproductive for any country to implement an effective tax on the transportation of its exports)

-a pubic company placed on the stock exchange in order to raise necessary investment in foreign exchange.
+3. The shareholding needs to be open to the international community via a pubic company placed on the stock exchange in order to raise necessary investment in foreign exchange.

 4. Finally, there would be need for financial agreement to be reached between the Reserve Banks of all three countries and for their assistance floating the company on the international stock market and local banking facilities.